Ernst Walder: Coronation Street

 On 14 December 1960, Walder made his Coronation Street debut in the second episode of the newly-launched British television soap opera, playing Ivan Cheveski, the husband of Linda Cheveski (Anne Cunningham).
 He continued in the role until December 1961, and subsequently made brief appearances from 1962 to 1963 and 1966 to 1967.
 He was the only member of the original cast without a North of England connection.

 Walder's character was the husband of Elsie Tanner's (Pat Phoenix) daughter Linda.
 He and Linda originally move to Warrington, but buy a house in the eponymous Coronation Street when Linda wants to be closer to her family.
 Ivan, Linda and their new-born son Paul move to Canada in 1961, making the occasional trip to Weatherfield until their return to the UK in 1966.
 In 1961, Walder was written out of the serial, along with Anne Cunningham, due to their contracts being unable to be renewed during the dispute between ITV and Equity.
 They both subsequently returned to the programme.

 The Cheveskis made several return visits to Weatherfield, including for Christmas in 1962, and again in 1966 when Ivan had set his mind on moving to Birmingham.
 The marriage was in crisis, as Linda had had an affair with a Canadian, and returned to Weatherfield.
 Ivan got a job in Birmingham and waited for Linda to change her mind.
 It took an accident, in which Paul fell into a canal, to bring Ivan back to Weatherfield, and the Cheveskis got back together.
 Ivan and Linda had a second son, Martin, in 1964, and stayed in Birmingham, next visiting for Elsie's wedding to Steve Tanner (Paul Maxwell) in 1967.
 Walder's final appearance was on 27 September 1967.

 Later career

 After leaving Coronation Street in 1961, Walder starred in two detective films shot in Munich.
 He appeared in Crossroads in 1964, and had a role in Castle Haven, a drama serial created by future Emmerdale creator Kevin Laffan, between 1969 and 1970.
-Walder also appeared in the sitcom Backs To The Land between 1977 and 1978.
+In 1968 he appeared in the episode The Double Death of Charlie Crippen in the series Department S. Walder also appeared in the sitcom Backs To The Land between 1977 and 1978.
 In 1983, he played a German guard in the World War II-set television series The Fourth Arm.

 Walder continued to have theatre roles, including in Clifford Odets' Awake and Sing at the Hampstead Theatre Club in north-west London.